 OVERVIEW: The Mellon Foundation's art grants are "designed to help excellent institutions build and sustain their capacity to undertake serious scholarship on their permanent collections; to preserve these collections; and to share the results of their work in appropriate ways with scholarly and other audiences."
 The foundation's program revolves around art history, conservation, and museums.

-IP TAKE: Mellon Foundation funds are very hard to come by if you aren't affiliated with a large academic or art institution, so be forewarned.
+IP TAKE: Mellon Foundation funds are very hard to come by if for grant seekers who are not affiliated with a large academic or art institution.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)